Skip to main content

 HIGH AVAILABILITY

-Suriname has significant Muslim population (Javanese and Indian Muslims), and halal food is widely available.
-Many restaurants and street vendors offer halal-certified options.
+With a sizable Muslim population among the Javanese and Indian communities, halal food is easy to find.
+Plenty of restaurants and street vendors carry halal-certified options.

 kosher